hashgraph/hedera-mirror-node/docs/design/dynamic-addressbook.md

 ## Goals

-- Ingest the following transactions and persist to the database:
+- Ingest the following transactions and persist them to the database:
   - `NodeCreate`
   - `NodeDelete`
   - `NodeUpdate`